-Chronic constipation is defined as presence of two or more of the following:
+Chronic constipation is the presence of two or more of the following:

-- Sensation of incomplete evacuations for at least 25% of bowel movements
+- The sensation of incomplete evacuations for at least 25% of bowel movements;

-- Sensation of anorectal blockage for at least 25% of bowel movements
+- The feeling of anorectal blockage for at least 25% of bowel movements;

-- Manual manoeuvres to facilitate at least 25% of bowel movements
+- Manual maneuvers to facilitate at least 25% of bowel movements;

 - Fewer than three bowel movements each week.